Table of contents

 N-central pricing:

-Enterprises use ServiceNow ITSM to handle IT service management (ITSM).
-The ITSM offerings include problem management, incident management, asset management, and user request fulfillment (with a self-service portal).
+Enterprises use ServiceNow ITSM to handle ITSM tasks, such as problem management, incident management, asset management, and user request fulfillment (with a self-service portal).
 As with Atera, ServiceNow integrates AI into the platform to eliminate manual tasks.
 It offers enterprise-level automation for security control, ticket prioritization, and workflow orchestration.

 G2 rating: 4.3 out of 5.0 (800+ reviews)